Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 Within the 3.5-tonne MAM is the weight of the trailer itself.
 Most plant trailers are about 1 tonne in weight.
 The actual towing capacity of any vehicle must also be defined and might be lower than 3.5 tonnes.
 Most pick-up style trucks, light commercials and Land Rover’s are usually rated at similar weights with a braked trailer.

-Adding a small hydraulic jib would allow them to be used for loading and unloading other stores and equipment when not carrying plant, this would add to the trailer weight, thus reducing carrying capacity, but it might be worth that reduction for the added versatility.
-It might also allow spare buckets and other attachments to be carried.
+Adding a small hydraulic jib would allow them to be used for loading and unloading other stores and equipment when not carrying plant.
+This would add to the trailer weight, thus reducing carrying capacity, but it might be worth the added versatility.

-Taking this approach means that any equipment selected would be in the 1 to 1.5-tonne range, but it also means the utility of the trailer is increased as it can be used for other things once the vehicle has been offloaded.
+Taking this approach means that any equipment selected would be in the 1-to-1.5-tonne range, but it also means the utility of the trailer is increased as it can be used for other things once the vehicle has been offloaded.

 Tracked Excavators